WordPress Security Protection UK: What's Included & How Much It Costs

 A good maintenance partner provides a clear monthly report showing exactly what was updated, whether any security events were detected, uptime statistics for the month, current performance scores, and any recommended improvements.
 This gives you visibility without requiring technical knowledge, and provides documentation that is useful for insurance purposes and GDPR compliance records.

-How much does WordPress maintenance cost in the UK?
+How much does WordPress security protection cost in the UK?

 Prices vary significantly based on the scope of the service, the size and complexity of your site, and the level of human oversight included.
-Here is a realistic breakdown of the UK market in 2026:
+Here is a realistic breakdown of how we structure our service tiers in 2026:

 Agency white-label plans